What is inventory accounting?

 What is inventory?

 Inventory refers to the goods your business holds for sale to customers.
+In accounting terms, inventory is a current asset on your balance sheet that represents the value of stock you own and intend to sell.
 These items may be resold as-is or combined into a new product.

-• Business equipment and supplies: Record work tools, vehicles and stationery as expenses, not inventory.
+- Business equipment and supplies: work tools, vehicles and stationery are recorded as expenses or fixed assets, not inventory.

-• Dropshipped goods: Exclude goods that a third party ships directly to your customer.
+- Dropshipped goods: a third party ships these directly to your customer, so they remain outside your inventory records.

 Types of inventory

-Businesses typically hold three main types of inventory.
-Understanding which categories apply to you helps you set up the right accounting approach.
+Businesses typically hold 3 main types of inventory.
+Understanding which categories apply to your business helps you set up the right accounting approach.

 Raw materials